top of page

 11. The Talmud makes a strange remark,

-“Rabbi Yochanan related: One time we were travelling by ship and we saw this fish which had raised its head out of the water.
-His eyes resembled two moons and he nafitz (spouted out) water from his two nostrils like the two rivers of Sura.”
+“Rabbi Yochanan related: One time we were traveling by ship and we saw this fish which had raised its head out of the water.
+His eyes resembled two moons, and he nafitz (spouted out) water from his two nostrils like the two rivers of Sura.”
 Bava Batra 74a

 Rebbe Nachman comments,